For many consumers, money stress is no longer about one loan or one missed payment.

 - Delivered through the right channel

-A confusing statement, a delayed reminder, or a fragmented service experience can create hesitation at the exact moment when responsiveness matters most.
+A confusing statement, a delayed reminder, or a fragmented service experience can create hesitation at the exact moment when response matters most.

-Many financial institutions still manage statements, payment reminders, servicing notices, collections outreach, email communications, SMS messaging, and portal interactions through disconnected systems with limited coordination across the customer relationship.
+Many institutions still manage statements, payment reminders, servicing notices, collections outreach, email, SMS, and portal interactions through disconnected systems with limited coordination across the customer relationship.
+The result is:

 - Inconsistent messaging